Moscowmo/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-this is my readme fle for pointers arrays and strings
+0.05  C - Pointers, arrays and strings